 Trauma Informed Approach

-This modality recognizes trauma symptoms and the impact trauma can have on a person’s life.
+This alternative 12 step modality recognizes trauma symptoms and the impact trauma can have on a person’s life.
 By realizing the effects of trauma, a client can work through those effects and move forward on the path to recovery.

 This treatment interacts directly with the central nervous system to “re-program” the brain, allowing it to recover from traumatic events.
 Neuroptimal neurofeedback sessions typically leave clients feeling calmer and more centered, while doubts and insecurities begin to take a backseat in the treatment process.

 Mindfulness and Meditation

 This holistic practice teaches clients to be “present in the moment” for the purpose of enhancing self-discovery.
 This practice gives clients an increased sense of control over thoughts, feelings and behaviors.

-Yoga offers a number of benefits in the recovery process, including lowering stress levels, reducing anxiety and depression and creating a fertile environment for appropriate change to take place.
+Yoga is one of the most popular 12 step alternatives.
+It offers a number of benefits in the recovery process, including lowering stress levels, reducing anxiety and depression and creating a fertile environment for appropriate change to take place.